tacamy/qiita-card/README.md

 # qiita-card

-`<qiita-card>` is a blog parts of new generation.
+The `<qiita-card>` is one of blog parts of new generation.

-This is using following technology.
+This uses following technologys.

 - WebComponents
 - ES2015 (ES6)